Davos: IMF chief says world must 'spend billions' to 'gain trillions' | DW | 21.01.2022

 Not everyone on the panel was in agreement, however.

 "My fear is that the beast is out of the bottle.
-I don't think inflation will be transitory at all," Brazil's Minister of the Economy Paulo Guedes said.
+I don't think inflation will be transitory at all," Brazilian Economy Minister Paulo Guedes said.
 "I think these supply-adverse shocks will fade away gradually.
 But there's no arbitrage on the western side to be exploited anymore.
 I think the central banks are sleeping at the wheel."

-Creating a global trade system more resilient to future shocks was the subject of a Thursday panel that included Director-General of the World Trade Organization (WTO) Ngozi Okonjo-Iweala and CEO of the semiconductor manufacturer Intel Pat Gelsinger.
+Creating a global trade system more resilient to future shocks was the subject of a Thursday panel that included World Trade Organization (WTO) Director-General Ngozi Okonjo-Iweala and Pat Gelsinger, the CEO of the semiconductor manufacturer Intel.

 A semiconductor shortage caused in part by a spike in demand for electronics has led to a major disruption to supply chains around the globe during the pandemic.

-"What we saw is that we just got focused on the cost of supply chains and the optimization of that and we lost sight of resilience and what I would call a geographically balanced resilient supply chain," said Gelsinger.
+"What we saw is that we just got focused on the cost of supply chains and the optimization of that and we lost sight of resilience and what I would call a geographically balanced resilient supply chain," Gelsinger said.

-"This is a chance for us to integrate those parts of the world … that have been left behind and not been included in globalization," said Okonjo-Iweala.
-She pointed to a greater shift in manufacturing to developing economies like Vietnam, Cambodia and Ethiopia.
+"This is a chance for us to integrate those parts of the world ... that have been left behind and not been included in globalization," Okonjo-Iweala said.
+She pointed to a greater shift in manufacturing to developing economies such as Vietnam, Cambodia and Ethiopia.

 The World Economic Forum's Davos Agenda was a weeklong event that brought together leaders from business, government and society to discuss critical issues affecting the global population.
-The virtual event was held instead of the annual meeting in Davos, Switzerland, which had to be postponed to May due to the rise in COVID cases, fueled by the omicron variant.
+The virtual event was held instead of the annual meeting in Davos, Switzerland, which had to be postponed to May because of the rise in COVID-19 cases, fueled by the omicron variant.